The Garden Grazer

 Tips

-Fresh parsley: For me, the highlight of tabbouleh is the abundance of fresh parsley.
+Fresh parsley: In my opinion, the highlight of tabbouleh is the abundance of fresh herbs.
 (It seems like a lot but go with it!)

 Food processor: I use my food processor to help quickly chop the parsley, but you can hand chop if you'd prefer.